kuthalam/mukundankuthalam/_pages/cv.md

   * Duties included designing a front-end GUI to demo the capabilities of Edgetensor's backend and gamifying another existing app of Edgetensor's.
   * Frameworks and languages used include C++, Qt, OpenCV, and Python.

-* Summer 2019 - May 2020: Graduate Research Assistant
+* Summer 2019 - May 2020: Graduate Student Researcher
   * Worked as a graduate student researcher for the Errol project under Dr. Ashok Goel.
   * Errol is an expert system agent that provides entrepreneurs feedback on their Business Model Canvases (BMCs) so they better realize their business ideas.
   * esponsibilities included: Using Python, Gensim, and Flask to create the framework for Errol's question generation algorithm using semantic analysis techniques.